sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 **Selecting a Winner**

-Open Rate - This is the rate at which your customers <a href="{{root_url}}/Glossary/opens.html">open</a> your emails.
+Open Rate - This is the rate at which your recipients <a href="{{root_url}}/Glossary/opens.html">open</a> your emails.

-Click Rate - This is the rate at which your customers <a href="{{root_url}}/Glossary/clicks.html">click</a> links in your emails.
+Click Rate - This is the rate at which your recipients <a href="{{root_url}}/Glossary/clicks.html">click</a> links in your emails.

-Manual - You can choose your winner from within your campaign’s stats manually.
+Manual - You will be notified by email when the test duration time has passed.
+At that time, you can choose your winner manually.
+The campaign will not be sent to all recipients until you choose a winning variation.

-**Duration** - The time to test your variation, from 30 minutes to 24 hours.
-While you can test your variations for up to 24 hours, but only the subset of emails you've chosen to test will be sent before that duration is up.
+**Duration** - The time to test your variation, ranging from 30 minutes to 24 hours.
+While you can test your variations for up to 24 hours, only the subset of emails you've chosen to test will be sent before that duration is up.
 This means that you should be mindful of your test duration with respect to the timeliness of your campaign content.
 For example, if you have a one-day sale that happens the day of your campaign, you should set the duration so that your customers get the campaign the same day as the sale.

 {% anchor h3 %}
 Adding Your Versions